ansys/pyfluent/doc/source/getting_started/installation.rst

 installer sets the ``AWP_ROOT242`` environment variable to point to ``C:\Program Files\ANSYS Inc\v242``
 if you accept the default installation location.

-On Linux, the environment variable is not set automatically, and can be set for the current user in the current shell session as follows:
+**On Linux, the environment variable is not set automatically.** It can be set for the current user in the current shell session as follows:

 .. code:: console